-Follow a prescribed four-year plan that prepares you for graduate study in athletic training or a similar field.
+- Follow a prescribed four-year plan that prepares you for graduate study in athletic training.

-Move into an emerging setting in athletic training such as entering a variety of workplaces — ranging from factory settings to major companies such as Nike and Google, who have identified the need for corporate wellness, and have on-site clinics
+- Move into an emerging setting in athletic training such as entering a variety of workplaces — ranging from factory settings to major companies such as Nike

-Find your niche in a specialized area of this workplace setting working with performers, musicians, and dancers
+- Find your niche in a specialized area working with performers, musicians, and dancers